 Why automation matters

 Businesses that take advantage of the benefits of automation empower employees to devote more time to higher-level tasks.
-Which allows them to act more strategically and create better outcomes.
-A quote from the CPO survey nicely summarizes why RFP automation and digital transformation matter, saying:
+Accordingly, they are more strategic and enjoy better outcomes.
+A quote from the CPO survey summarizes why RFP automation and digital transformation matter, saying:

 “Digitally maturing organizations are often better at planning a long-term digital strategy, investing adequately, attracting talent and developing a digital culture.
 Additionally, it is critical to implement a digital strategy in an agile manner and scale small experiments into enterprise-wide initiatives.”